 Grilling in the parking lots of Raymond James Stadium is allowed on game day.
 Fans must properly dispose of charcoal and other waste.

-A directory of official bowl hotels is found on the Tampa Bay Area Where 2 Sleep page of this site.
-For a complete directory of area properties link to the Tampa Bay CVB or St. Petersburg/Clearwater Area Convention & Visitor Bureau sites.
+A directory of official bowl hotels is found on the Tampa Bay Area Hotel Partners page of this site.
+For a complete directory of area properties link to the Visit Tampa Bay or Visit St. Petersburg - Clearwater sites.

 Information/concierge booths are located on the main concourses near each entrance/exit ramp, and near the center of each upper concourse.

 Please check the Stadium Policies page of this site for a list of items not allowed in the stadium.

 Outback Bowl merchandise can be purchased at the stadium on game day, at the Bowl Beach Day event and at the New Year's Eve Parade in Ybor City.
 Additional retail outlets are typically setup in Lot 5 the day before the game, and at various hotels during bowl week.
 These locations and hours will be announced in December.
 You may also order items in the Merchandise section of this site.

-The Florida International Museum, Museum of Science and Industry(MOSI), Salvador Dali Museum and many more are home to Tampa Bay.
-For more information see the Where 2 Go page of this site or the visitor bureau web sites.
+The Tampa Museum of Art, Salvador Dali Museum and many more are home to Tampa Bay.
+For more information see the Things to Do / Places to Go page of this site or the visitor bureau web sites.

 Artificial noise makers (air horns, bullhorns, whistles, vuvuzelas, etc.) are not allowed in stadium.

 Stadium parking lots open a 9 AM on game day (8 AM for reserved lots with passes).
 Costs are $25 for automobiles, $75 for campers and $100 for buses.
 See the Stadium Directions page of this site for more details.
 Limited advance purchase of parking is available here.